openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/use-git-microsoft.md

 the Windows team built something cool enough that we're turning around and including in our own workflow.

-VSTS merges the code to master, and it'll deploy in the next sprint or TFS release.
+Azure DevOps merges the code to master, and it'll deploy in the next sprint or TFS release.
 Importantly, that doesn't mean the new feature will show up right away.
 We've talked elsewhere about how we decouple deployment and exposure of new features using [feature flags](progressive-experimentation-feature-flags.md).